WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

     setGroup(group: string): void;
 }
 ```

-For this assignment you'll need to assign different types of game nodes to different collision groups.

-* The player should be assigned to the Player physics group
-* All goose actors in the geese object pool should be assigned the Goose physics group
-* All particles in the particle pool for the player's particle weapon should be assigned to the Weapon physics group

 In addition, you'll most likely want to set events to be fired when collisions occur between the objects in the different physics groups.
 You can assign collision triggers to nodes using the `Physical.setTrigger()` method.